followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxForm/3 Methods/itemOption(field).md

 ===================================================================

 <!--shortDescription-->
-Gets the value of the form item option.
+Gets a form item's configuration.
 <!--/shortDescription-->

 <!--paramName1-->field<!--/paramName1-->
 <!--paramType1-->String<!--/paramType1-->
 <!--paramDescription1-->
+A simple item's [name](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#name) or a path to it.
-Specifies the path to the required [formData](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#formData) field, or the name of the required item.
+The path may include the group's caption or the tab's title.
 <!--/paramDescription1-->

 <!--returnType-->any<!--/returnType-->
 <!--returnDescription-->
-The value of an item option.
+The form item's configuration.
 <!--/returnDescription-->

 <!--fullDescription-->